 Plan the Ultimate Staycation

 Splurge a little and plan a staycation for your entire family!
 The new dual-branded Tru and Homewood Suites by Hilton hotel is conveniently located near Crossgates Mall.
 It's the perfect location for a staycation, plus the lobby has a super fun selfie spot.
 Hotel guests receive exciting perks such as a "Stay & Save" savings pass with extra savings at shops, restaurants and more at Crossgates.
 Guests can also take full advantage of the “Shop & Drop” delivery service that brings your bags straight to your hotel room, making it hassle-free to shop 'til you drop.
-If you grow weary of shopping, relax at Spa Mirabeau, bowl at Lucky Strike Social, play arcade games at Dave & Buster's, or catch the latest blockbuster movie - Crossgates has it all!
+If you grow weary of shopping, relax at Spa Mirabeau, play arcade games at Dave & Buster's, or catch the latest blockbuster movie - Crossgates has it all!

 Check Those "Must-Visit Spots in Albany" Off Your Bucket List